2022 Pre-Conference Events

-The following were extra-cost events, not included in the 2021 Virtual Neuroscience Nursing Annual Conference registration fee.
+The following are extra-cost events, not included in the 2022 Neuroscience Nursing Annual Conference registration fee.

 (002) 3D Brain and Spine Anatomy and Pathology

 Speaker: Linda Littlejohns, MSN RN SCRN CNRN FAAN

 If you have been puzzled by your patients’ symptoms and have wondered how to plan their care or discuss the problem with them, their family, or other healthcare team members, this session is for you.
 A sound knowledge of brain and spine anatomy is essential for neuroscience nursing practice, and the 3D Anatomage program is invaluable in answering all your questions as we discuss stroke, trauma, and degenerative diseases.

 (003) Pulmonary Complications in Critically Ill Neuroscience Patients: Current Management Strategies

 Speaker: Patricia Blissitt, PhD ARNP-CNS CCRN CNRN SCRN CCNS CCM ACNS-BC

 Pulmonary complications after neurologic illness and injury are common.
 Respiratory complications result in secondary neurologic injury, prolonged hospitalization, and worse outcomes.
 This presentation will include a brief discussion of each of the pulmonary complications, including mechanisms and pathophysiology, and strategies to minimize or lessen the related respiratory disorders.
 Current management strategies as well as the evidence and controversies surrounding these strategies will be elucidated.
 Case studies will be included to enhance learning.